“Bones, doll parts, a shrew head, a camera.” – Goblin

 To whet your appetites a year in advance, I’ll leave you with a synopsis of Goblin:

-The Pet Massacre is a little-known episode in the second world war when Londoners voluntarily brought their dogs and cats to be put down, fearful of lack of food, and of bombing.
-It’s estimated that around 750,000 pets were destroyed in one week.
+The Pet Massacre is a little-known episode in the second world war when Londoners voluntarily brought their dogs and cats to be killed.
+It’s estimated that around 400,000 pets were murdered in one week.

 GOBLIN opens during the London Blitz and nine-year-old Goblin is running amok over the bomb sites, dog at heel, with her ragged gang of friends.
 One day she witnesses an atrocity.
 A fervent animal lover, Goblin is appalled by the piled up mounds of dead pets, the pet massacre, and she takes photographs – but she also captures on film an incident which leaves her traumatised.
 Goblin buries the camera in a cemetery and erases the episode from her mind.
 She’s evacuated to the country and on her return finds her house standing but parents and beloved brother gone.
 She creates her own family from stray animals, and her imaginary friends, Queen Isabella, the Lizard Queen and Monsta who stay with her even into adulthood.
 She tells stories to herself (and anyone who will listen) to try to make sense of her chaotic world, she joins a circus, grows up and, wherever she goes, she searches for her missing brother.